MDOT_Image

 If your site already has a specific development proposal in place, please be sure to incorporate that proposal into the responses below.

-Question 1: Please describe and provide documentation of the land use plan and/or development proposal if applicable for the proposed designation area.
+Question 1: Please describe and provide documentation of the transit-oriented (if applicable) land use plans and policies, existing zoning and other development regulations (e.g., any TOD-favorable design standards, adequate public facility standards and permitting process), and/or development proposal if applicable for the proposed designation area.
 The land use plan should include a mix of uses and target densities.
-If there is any intention for land use/zoning changes for the site area, please share.
+If there is any intention for land use or zoning changes for the site area, please share.

-Question 5: Please describe and/or provide documentation of goals for housing creation (number of intended units and type) and affordability within the proposed designation area.
+Question 6: Please describe and provide documentation of goals for housing creation (number of intended units and type) and affordability within the proposed designation area.

-Question 7: Please describe and/or provide documentation of plans or strategies for developing green infrastructure within the proposed designation area or through jurisdiction wide policies.
+Question 8: Please describe and provide documentation of plans, policies, or strategies for developing green infrastructure within the proposed designation area.
 Examples of green infrastructure include rain gardens, permeable pavement, green roofs and enhanced or restored natural landscape features.

-Question 8: Please provide an action plan for the 10 year designation period providing timeline, community engagement strategy, enabling projects, zoning, potential funding sources and commitments for proposed development within the proposed designation area.
+Question 9: Please summarize the jurisdiction's action plan for development during the 10-year designation period, including targeted milestones, community engagement strategy, enabling projects, TOD-supportive zoning, and potential funding sources and commitments for proposed development within the proposed designation area.
 Applicants can include community engagement work that has already occurred.

 Has your local legislative body passed a resolution in support of a State Transit-Oriented Development Designation?
 (Note: applicants are strongly encouraged to share their proposed TOD Designation boundary with MDOT for feedback before including it in a final legislative resolution)